Austin-rgb/autotb/README.md

 ## Autotb
-Are working on timebucks.com and you're frustrated by the working manually?
+Do you need a platform where you can just work?
+[timebucks.com](https://timebucks.com/?refID=223919945) is a platform where you get paid for simple online tasks such watching videos and ads
+But working manually is usually so slow and cumbersome.
-Autotb is for automating common tasks on timebucks.com
+Autotb is software for automating common tasks on timebucks.com

 If you have not joined yet click [here](https://timebucks.com/?refID=223919945)